amirkogit/WinRT/README.md

 	- Demonstrates on usage of HSTRING, HSTRING_BUFFER ...

 - Windows Runtime COM Activation
+	- Implement COM and Windows Runtime classes with modern C++
 	- ConsoleApp demonstrates how to use windows runtime activation methods.
 It uses ICalendar from Windows.Globalization.Calendar